-The research of Haitao Zhang and Huadong Ma is supported by National Basic Research Program of China (973 Program) under grant No. 2011CB302701; National Natural Science Foundation of China under Grant Nos.
-60833009 and 61133015; China National Funds for Distinguished Young Scientists under Grant No. 60925010; the Program for Changijiang Scholars and Innovative Research Team in University under Grant No. IRT1049.
-The research of Xiang-Yang Li is partially supported by the US National Science Foundation (NSF) CNS-0832120; NSF CNS-1035894; National Natural Science Foundation of China under Grant No. 61170216; Program for Zhejiang Provincial Key Innovative Research Team; Program for Zhejiang Provincial Overseas High-Level Talents (One-hundred Talents Program).
-The preliminary result [3] was published at ACM/IEEE ICCPS 2011.
+The research of Haitao Zhang and Huadong Ma is supported by National Basic Research Program of China (973 Program) under grant No. 2011CB302701; National Natural Science Foundation of China under Grant No. 60833009 and 61133015; China National Funds for Distinguished Young Scientists under Grant No. 60925010; the Program for Changijiang Scholars and Innovative Research Team in University under Grant No. IRT1049.

+The research of Xiang-Yang Li is partially supported by NSF CNS-0832120; NSF CNS-1035894; National Natural Science Foundation of China under Grant No. 61170216; Program for Zhejiang Provincial Key Innovative Research Team; Program for Zhejiang

+Provincial Overseas High-Level Talents (One-hundred Talents Program).